Architecture Overview

 Model Architecture

-Attention-based Bidirectional LSTM for sequence classification.
+Spatial-Temporal Transformer (ST-Transformer) for sequence classification.

 Key Classes in model.py: